saturnlighting/literature-review/README.md

 that studies in both SSA cities and DWC are unanimous that street lighting has an important influence on cycling (Mendiate et al. 2022).
 “Ribbens (2008) indicate that cyclists avoid poorly lit streets in the townships of South Africa.
-Buyana and Shuaib (2014) indicate that”cyclists in the suburbs of Kampala are likely to forego a trip if the access road is not well-lit.
+Buyana and Shuaib (2014) indicate that cyclists in the suburbs of Kampala are likely to forego a trip if the access road is not well-lit.
 Similarly, Winters et al. (2010) in their study in Vancouver (Canada) cite that not well-lit bicycle lanes are strongly linked to the reduction of cycling rates.
 In addition, Chandra and Radhakrishnan (2015) indicate that people avoid cycling in areas with cycle paths that do not have street lights at night” (Mendiate et al. 2022). “lack of street lighting can contribute to poor visibility, perception and fear of crime thus decreasing bicycle use.
 This is particularly relevant in SSA due to the generalized lack of security and safety.”
 (Mendiate et al. 2022).

 In a review on research on built environment and physical activity among children and youth, prince_examining_2022 found street lighting